CogencyWeb3/Web3MediaPilot/Deliverables/1b - Initial Research.md

 ## Future Plans  :sparkler:
 The main outcome of the research portion of the pilot is to provide learning and a space to share knowledge between media and Web3 industries.
 However, the blueprint will include a roadmap for technical build and a plan for securing investment for any product suggestions.
 Based on this, the hope is to finance, build and launch a new product in H1 of 2023.
-This is phase 2 of the project.
-Longer term we hope phase 2 is a success in helping develop trust and increase revenue for the media and news industries in a way that is sustainable and equitable.
+This would be a new phase - version 2 - of the project.
+Longer term we hope version 2 is a success in helping develop trust and increase revenue for the media and news industries in a way that is sustainable and equitable.